oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab6.md

 ## Task 1: Achieve PCI compliance ONLY with Oracle Key Vault

-1. Upload the pre-migration keys in the database's TDE wallet to the database's default wallet in the Key Vault server that you created in lab 5:
+1. Upload the pre-migration keys in the database's TDE wallet to the database's default wallet in the Key Vault server that you created in lab 5

+    When prompted for the source wallet password, enter the TDE wallet password.

+    When prompted for the Oracle Key Vault endpoint password, enter the Key Vault endpoint password.

     ````
     <copy>